 - ½ cup raisins and cashews

 - 2 green chillies or use bird's eye chilies

 - 3-4 bay leaves

 - 2 tomatoes diced

 - ½ cup chopped fresh mint and coriander

 - 1 tsp red chili powder Use Kashmiri red chilli powder for best results

 - 1 ¾ cups water

-- 1 teaspoon salt (adjust this according to your preference))
+- 1 tsp salt to season

 - Add the ginger-garlic paste, followed by the raisins and cashews, green chillies, bay leaves, chopped tomato, fresh mint and coriander.